Kunlun Red Star: Preparation of the team

 In March 2016, representatives of Kunlun Red Star and the KHL signed a protocol of intent to have a Chinese-based team enter the KHL.
 The protocol was signed by the representative from the Russian Ice Hockey Federation Vladislav Tretiak, the chairman of the KHL Gennady Timchenko and the board of Kunlun Red Star.
 In mid-April, the president of IIHF, René Fasel, shared his opinion about the intention of the Chinese club to join the KHL, expressing hope that this would help China bring their hockey to a higher level.

 The club was required to meet contractual economic conditions by 30 April 2016 in order to join the KHL.
 According to Roman Rotenberg, HC Kunlun Red Star applied to fulfill its obligations, but there was a coherent number of formalities for the final decision about team to be taken by June 2016.
 In early May, the KHL president Dmitry Chernyshenko considered the affiliation of the club to the league as an already done deal: "The club has provided all the documents on the scene, the structure of the club, finance, and they have the permission of the Chinese Ice Hockey Association, the Standing Committee of the National People's Congress and the State Council of the People's Republic of China."

 It was announced on 25 June 2016 that the KHL board of directors had officially accepted the club's application and that they would be participating in the upcoming 2016–17 KHL season.
-The Beijing announcement ceremony included Russian President Vladimir Putin and his Chinese counterpart Xi Jinping.
+The Beijing announcement ceremony included Russian President Vladimir Putin and Chinese President Xi Jinping.

 Home games were to be played at the LeSports Center in Beijing and at the Sports Center Pavilion in Shanghai.
 In November 2016, it was reported the team was playing its games at the Feiyang Skating Center in Shanghai as the Beijing facility was booked full with concerts and basketball games, though plans were to return to Beijing in December.
 All players are required to salute during the pre-game playing of the "March of the Volunteers", the national anthem of the People's Republic of China.
 Many Chinese players are officers in the People's Liberation Army.

 There were early rumours that Ilya Kovalchuk would join the team as a player, and that Mike Keenan would be the first head coach but both proved false, as Kovalchuk remained with SKA Saint Petersburg, and Vladimir Yurzinov Jr. was named the first head coach of Kunlun.
 Keenan would later coach Kunlun Red Star from March to December 2017.